 Blackbox has a fairly simple set of input controls.
 You choose which functional area you are controlling by pushing the white navigation buttons.
 You control playback and recording of clips, sequences and songs using the black transport buttons.
 You select and trigger sound elements and configure parameters using the touch screen and the knobs.
 The INFO button allows you to drill into an item on the screen to edit more details.
 Push it repeatedly to access detailed information about the item.
-The BACK button takes you back to the main screen for the current functional area.
+The BACK button takes you to the previous screen.